influxdata/telegraf/plugins/outputs/azure_data_explorer/README.md

   ## Creates tables and relevant mapping if set to true(default).
   ## Skips table and mapping creation if set to false, this is useful for running Telegraf with the lowest possible permissions i.e. table ingestor role.
   # create_tables = true

+  ##  Ingestion method to use.
+  ##  Available options are
+  ##    - managed  --  streaming ingestion with fallback to batched ingestion or the "queued" method below
+  ##    - queued   --  queue up metrics data and process sequentially
+  # ingestion_type = "queued"
 ```

+## Deprecations

+- `localClient` and `localIngestor` has been deprecated since the introduction of [`kusto.Client`](https://github.com/Azure/azure-kusto-go/blob/master/kusto/kusto.go#L111) and [`ingest.Ingestor`](https://github.com/Azure/azure-kusto-go/blob/master/kusto/ingest/ingest.go#L18) respectively in [Auzre Kusto Go SDK](https://github.com/Azure/azure-kusto-go).
+The change is done to maintain the consistency.
+- Because the deprications are internal, changes will not impact public usage,
+- The related deprecated code will be removed in the next update.

 ## Metrics Grouping